alirezanazari/foursquareapi/README.md

 Used Archtectural component such Live Data , View Model and Room for presist and cache data .

-use Google Location service for fetch venues(locations) based on user current location and update list for every 100 meter walking.
+Use Google Location service for fetch venues(locations) based on user current location and update list for every 100 meter walking.